Our Muddy Trip To Sandoval Lake In The Amazon

 When next we met up with the porters, they were at the launching-off point of the next leg of our journey.
 Our rubber boots were given a rest when we once again tied on our hiking boots then hopped aboard a large canoe for a ride, this time, through the thick jungle to Lake Sandoval.

-Although the narrow channel was used regularly, gliding along in the dense shade-darkened jungle made me feel like an intrepid, adventurous explorer.
+Although the narrow channel was used regularly, gliding along in the dense shade-darkened undergrowth made me feel like an intrepid, adventurous explorer.

-Late afternoon sunshine bathed us in light as we emerged onto Lake Sandoval; we welcomed the cooling breeze after the intense humidity of the jungle.
+Late afternoon sunshine bathed us in light as we emerged onto Lake Sandoval.
+Bob and I welcomed the cooling breeze after the intense humidity in the thick vegetation.
 For some reason, the porters had failed to bring two paddles with them on that day, which wasn’t a problem because one paddler sitting in the stern of the vessel could propel the canoe along nicely.
-When, by luck, Bob spotted some of the giant otters on the far shore, Sonja removed one of the plank seats from the boat for the second porter to use as a makeshift paddle in order to speed up our progress across the water.
+When, by luck, Bob spotted some of the giant River Otters on the far shore, Sonja removed one of the plank seats from the boat for the second porter to use as a makeshift paddle in order to speed up our progress across the water.

 The porters found it interesting to witness Bob’s style of paddling the canoe.
 Propelling and steering the vessel with the J-stroke really impressed them!
 Because the lake is home to piranha and Black Caiman, Bob made a very conscious effort to keep his hands above the surface of the water.
 Black Caiman are related to crocodiles, and although usually wary of humans, we were told they can be very dangerous at times.

-Palm trees with white trunks rimmed the lake, but in actual fact, they are encroaching on the actual lake.
+Palm trees with white trunks rimmed the lake, but in actual fact, they are encroaching on the actual body of water.
 Long ago, Lake Sandoval was created in an oxbow shape by the shifting waters of the Madre de Dios River.
 At one point, this lake was part of that river; today, it is landlocked and now a lake.

-Thus, the lake is crescent shaped, and at various points on the lake, canoes and people are forbidden.
-This is a world of many restrictions, like no smoking, no radios, and no flashes when taking pictures.
-Rightly enough, it’s all about leaving the world of the Otters untouched…remote and pristine.
+At various points on the crescent-shaped lake, canoes and people are forbidden.
+This is a world of many restrictions such as no smoking, no radios, and no flashes when taking photographs.
+Rightly enough, it’s all about leaving the world of the River Otters untouched…remote and pristine.

 Lake Sandoval, with its clear, calm waters, has evolved into a mature lake environment attracting myriad species of flora and fauna.